Online Learning: A Modern Introduction Using Convex Optimization: Lower Bound for Bounded Online Linear Optimization

-For us, it means that we can lower bound the effect of the worst-case sequence of functions with an expectation over any distribution over the functions.
-If the distribution is chosen wisely, we can expect that gap in the inequality to be small.
-Why do you rely on expectations rather than actually constructing an adversarial sequence?
-Because the use of a stochastic loss functions makes very easy to deal with arbitrary algorithms.
-In particular, we will choose stochastic loss functions that makes the expected loss of the algorithm 0, independently from the strategy of the algorithm.
+For us, it means that we prove the existence of a ``difficult'' sequence of functions through a result on the expectation with respect to a distribution over stochastic functions.
+Why do we rely on expectations rather than actually constructing an adversarial sequence?
+Because the use of stochastic loss functions makes it very easy to deal with arbitrary algorithms.
+In particular, we will choose a distribution over stochastic loss functions that makes the expected loss of the algorithm equal to 0, independently of the strategy of the algorithm.